Varinthon/Exploring-NYC-Airbnb/README.md

    ![model3_reviewnumber_vs_calculatedhost](https://github.com/Varinthon/Exploring-NYC-Airbnb/assets/96362159/1b187274-7490-4904-b5be-d28452adea81)

- - This bar chart illustrates the coefficient for the independent variable (IV) calculated host listings count in relation to the dependent variable (DV) number of reviews.
+ - This bar chart illustrates the coefficient for the independent variable (IV) _calculated host listings count_ in relation to the dependent variable (DV) _number of reviews_.
 The chart aims to demonstrate how the number of listings a host has affects the review count for individual listings.

       Key Highlights:
       - Negative coefficient: The red bar extends downwards, indicating a negative relationship between calculated host listings count and number of reviews.